chen26sanken/Clustering-on-Surface-Plasmon-Resonance-Profiles/README.md

 # Deciphering the Hit Patterns on SPR Sensorgrams of Small Molecules Targeting CAG Repeat DNA

 This repository presents an analysis of hit patterns on SPR sensorgrams for small molecules that target CAG repeat DNA.
-The main objective is to cluster and categorize these hit patterns for better understanding and prediction.
+The main objective is to cluster and categorize these hit patterns for a better understanding and prediction.

 ## Overview